CLARIAH/clariah-plus/requirements/software-requirements.md

 * NodeJS libraries *SHOULD* be packaged for and submitted to [npm](https://www.npmjs.com/), installable through ``npm``.
 * C/C++ software has no specific ecosystem for packaging.
-The use of distribution-specific packages as described further below is then *RECOMMENDED* The use of an standardized build system such as the autotools, cmake, or make is *RECOMMENDED*.
+The use of distribution-specific packages as described further below is then *RECOMMENDED* The use of a standardized build system such as the autotools, cmake, or make is *RECOMMENDED*.
 Static linking *MAY* be an appropriate solution to handle dependencies.
 * (this list is not exhaustive)